Mirepoix: An Aromatic Blend of French Cuisine

 7 Essential Tips To Consider When Making Mirepoix

-3. Ratio: The ratio between onion, carrot, and celery is 2:1:1, that is, 2 parts onion, 1 part carrot, and 1 part celery.
-For example, if a recipe calls for 300 g of mirepoix, the amount of each ingredient will be 200 g of onion, 100 g of carrot, and 100 g of celery.
-If you don’t have a kitchen scale, you can use measuring cups to approximate the proportion.
+The traditional ratio for mirepoix is 2:1:1, meaning that for every two parts of onion, there should be one part of carrot and one part of celery.
+For instance, if a recipe calls for a total of 300 grams of mirepoix, you would use 200 grams of onion, 100 grams of carrot, and 100 grams of celery.
+If you do not have a kitchen scale handy, you can also use measuring cups to approximate these proportions, ensuring that your mirepoix maintains its intended flavor balance.

 How To Make Mirepoix